 The research, scholarship and dialogue facilitated by the Center on American Politics is made possible by the dedicated work of our team of professors, research associates and affiliated faculty.
-Get to know them below, and learn how they contribute to our mission of understanding American politics and advancing positive policy solutions.
+Our interdisciplinary team contributes to our mission of understanding American politics, advancing civil discourse, and forming positive policy solutions.

 Seth Masket is a professor of political science and director of the Center on American Politics.
 His research focuses on political parties, state legislatures, and campaigns and elections.
 He is the author of Learning from Loss: The Democrats 2016-2020 (Cambridge University Press), The Inevitable Party: Why Attempts to Kill the Party System Fail and How they Weaken Democracy (Oxford University Press), and No Middle Ground: How Informal Party Organizations Control Nominations and Polarize Legislatures (University of Michigan Press).
 Masket is a contributor to FiveThirtyEight and the Mischiefs of Faction blog.
 His work has also appeared in the Washington Post, the Los Angeles Times, Politico, and The New York Times.